 - Legacy supported peripherals

-- Present to a room using HDMI
+- Present using an HDMI cable

 - Install your Meet or Chromebox system

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.